 The loss of a loved one can see you juggling multiple balls at once.
-There is a lot to deal with and at a time of immense grief it can help to touch base with your professional team – your solicitor and financial adviser, who can help you manage some key issues like locating and honouring your loved one’s will.
+There is a lot to deal with and, at a time of immense grief, it can help to talk to your solicitor and financial adviser, who can help you manage important tasks like locating and honouring your loved one’s will.

-The will may discuss funeral preferences, so it is worth taking the steps in the days following the passing of your family member to locate the will and take appropriate steps.
+The will may discuss funeral preferences, so it is worth locating it as soon as possible after your family member’s death so you can take appropriate steps.
 If you find it too hard to make funeral arrangements yourself, a close relative or friend or the executor of your loved one’s estate can make the necessary arrangements on your behalf.

-Funerals can be costly and in general you should allow upwards of around $4,000, though this varies widely depending on the provider and the type of funeral you choose.
+Funerals can be expensive, in general costing upwards of $4,000, although this varies depending on the type of funeral.
 Your loved one may have had a prepaid funeral arrangement in place.
 If so, this will certainly help to manage the cost.

-Bear in mind, the funds held in your loved one’s estate such as super savings or a life insurance policy, may not be released in time to meet the immediate funeral expenses, though you may be reimbursed at a later stage.
+Bear in mind, the funds held in your loved one’s estate, such as super savings or a life insurance policy, may not be released in time to meet the immediate funeral expenses, although you may be reimbursed at a later stage.

 The loss of a loved one can sometimes prompt people to consider what steps they can take to organise their own funeral and relieve their adult children of the burden.
 Your financial adviser can help here.

-The Commonwealth government provides some level of financial support for those experiencing bereavement.
+The Commonwealth government may provide1 some level of financial support for those experiencing bereavement.

-Generally speaking, you will need to wait for probate to access and close the deceased’s bank accounts.
-Probate is a document issued by the courts confirming that a will has been validated and the executor of the will has the authority to administer the estate.
+You are likely to need to wait for probate to access and close the deceased’s bank accounts.
+Probate is a document issued by the courts confirming a will has been validated and the executor of the will has the authority to administer the estate.

-Financial institutions usually need to see at least one of the following documents as proof of death: a Death Certificate, Medical Certificate, Funeral Bill, Solicitor’s or a Coroner’s Letter, Grant of Probate, Letters of Administration or a Probate Bond.
+Financial institutions usually need to see at least one of the following documents as proof of death: a death certificate, medical certificate, funeral bill, solicitor’s or coroner’s letter, grant of probate, letters of administration or a probate bond.

-If you have a joint bank account, the account can still be operated by you as long as you are a signatory to the account.
+If you have a joint bank account with the deceased, the account can still be operated by you, as long as you are a signatory to it.

 Handling the remainder of your loved one’s estate is the task of the executor.
-He or she is responsible for maintaining and/or disposing the deceased’s assets in order to distribute the estate in line with the will.
+He or she is responsible for maintaining, disposing of or distributing the deceased’s assets in line with the will.

-Talking to your financial adviser is an important step in helping you make key decisions during this uncertain period.
+Talking to your financial adviser is an important step in helping you make decisions during this period.